We talk about side gig apps a lot on This Online World.

-However, if you cancel the wrong way and make GoShare look bad, you incur certain penalities:
+However, if you cancel the wrong way and make GoShare look bad, you incur certain penalties:

 - No Show: Pay a $50 no-show fee.
-Your driver account might be deactivated or cancelled as well depending on the scenario.
+Your driver account might be deactivated or canceled as well depending on the scenario.

 However, if customers cancel, you’re also protected.